In this article, we will learn in-depth about why a cash book is both a journal and a ledger, and much more.

 - A ledger and a cash book have the same basic structure.
 And It is not necessary to prepare a cash account separately when preparing a cash book.

-The cash book is called both a journal and a ledger, according to the above discussion, but the reasoning for calling them ledger is stronger.
-Because the infrastructure, transaction recording, balance calculation, and accounting activities of a cash book are similar to those of a ledger.
+The cash book is called both a journal and a ledger, according to the above discussion, but the reasoning for calling them a ledger is stronger.
+Because the format, transaction recording, balance calculation, and accounting activities of a cash book are similar to those of a ledger.

 You can also read: